Prospective Students

 • Environmental tracer and AEM/DTS integration for aquifer characterization

 Prior research or programming experience is preferred but not required.
-If you plan to apply to the M.S. program in CEE at UCLA, please mention my name in your application and send me a CV and a short note describing your interests.
+If you are interested in working with me, please email me directly before submitting an application to the M.S. program in CEE at UCLA.
+Include your CV and a brief note describing your research interests.

 Postdoctoral Scholars